pcardotatgit/lab_simulator-001/README.md

 For starting the simulator

+### If you don't go to the Quick Start Methodn, then go to the step by step installation method here under

 ### step by step installation : 1 Create a Python virtual environment

 It is still a best practice to create a python virtual environment.
 Thank to this you will create a dedicated package with requested modules for this application.